cosmos/sdk-tutorials/tutorial/queriers.md

 # Queriers

 Start by creating the `./x/nameservice/querier.go` file.
 This is the place to define which queries against application state users will be able to make.
-In our `nameservice` we want to expose two:
+In your `nameservice` will expose two:

 - `resolve`: This takes a `name` and returns the `value` that is stored by the `nameservice`.
 This is similar to a DNS query.
 - `whois`: This takes a `name` and returns the `price`, `value`, and `owner` of the name.
 Used for figuring out how much names cost when you want to buy them.

-Start by defining the `NewQuerier` function which acts a sub-router for queries to this module (similar to our `NewHandler` function).
-Note that because we don't have an interface similar to `Msg` for queries we need to manually define our switch statement cases (they can't be pulled off of the query `.Name()` function):
+Start by defining the `NewQuerier` function which acts a sub-router for queries to this module (similar the `NewHandler` function).
+Note that because there isn't an interface similar to `Msg` for queries, you need to manually define switch statement cases (they can't be pulled off of the query `.Name()` function):

 ```go
 package nameservice